uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ### Neural Network

 We are now using a neural network model to predict concrete compressive strength.
 We started by splitting and shuffling the data.
 The split chosen is 60% of the initial dataset for training, 30% for testing and 10% for validation.
 Two predictions were made.
 The input data was normalised for the first one, and for the second, it was not.
-Both predictions were made using the same model with the same number of layers/nodes, the same learning rates and the same number of steps.
+Both predictions were made using the same model with the same number of layers/nodes, the same learning rates (0.000001) and the same number of steps (10000).
 All models are 2 layers neural networks.
 We have 8 independent variables for 1 dependent variable.
 Therefore the inputs layer and deep layer have 8 neurons and the output layer has one neuron.